manette-r/DomHealthMNIST/README.md

 <img src="images/subject_example.png" alt="Subject from original Health MNIST example" width="500"/>

-It returns two CSV files, a label, and a data file (column ```data``` contains image as a *(3888,) vector tensor*).
+It returns two CSV files, a label, and a data file (containing an image in each row).
 The mask file is not created at this point; if needed, it can be automatically created in the second part.

 ### Downloading MNIST digits
 ---